 The Vibrant City of Vigo

-If you choose to set sail with Skyelark, your sailing holiday in Rias Baixas will start in the vibrant city of Vigo.
-Known for having Europe’s largest fishing fleet, blends industrial progress with traditional Spanish culture.
+Begin your sailing adventure in the vibrant city of Vigo.
+Known for having Europe’s largest fishing fleet, Vigo blends industrial progress with traditional Spanish culture.
 As you wander through the old city walls, you’ll be enchanted by the historic Spanish architecture, quaint tavernas, and traditional tapas bars.
 Before boarding your vessel, take the time to soak up the local atmosphere and enjoy some authentic Spanish cuisine.
 From fresh seafood to local wines, Vigo is a culinary paradise that will set the tone for your sailing adventure.

 Coastal Sailing and Island Exploration: Rias Baixas

 After setting sail from Vigo, you’ll enjoy an exhilarating coastal sailing experience along the Rias Baixas coastline.
 The four main inlets that make up the region are a sight to behold, with secluded islands fringed with white sandy beaches and granite boulders.
 This area is a National Park with strict visitor policies in place to preserve their natural beauty.
-Skyelark has a permit, which allows you to get up close to this beautiful region.
+Our vessels have the necessary permits that allow you to get up close to this beautiful region.
 You’ll have the unique opportunity to anchor in the islands under star-lit skies, far away from the hustle and bustle.
 Wake up to the gentle sound of waves lapping against your boat, and dive into crystal-clear waters for a morning swim along the serene coastline.
 It’s a dream come true for nature lovers and adventure seekers alike.

 The Serene Cies Islands